How can I give my views on the proposed plans?

 When will the development start?
 When will it be completed?

-The timing of construction of the new specialist hospital building is dependent on several factors including (a) the outcome of current funding bid to the Government (decisions expected Spring 2022), (b) progress of other existing schemes in the Government’s New Hospitals Programme and (c) approvals of our business case, planning permission etc.
+The timing of construction of the new specialist hospital building is dependent on several factors including (a) the outcome of current funding bid to the Government (decision expected soon), (b) progress of other existing schemes in the Government’s New Hospitals Programme and (c) approvals of our business case, planning permission etc.

 The very earliest that construction works could start is May 2023 but could be later.
 We estimate that the construction and commissioning period would be about 31 months.